Table of Contents

 Understanding Red Light Therapy

-By enhancing the function of the mitochondria, red light therapy facilitates the repair of injured tissues in the body more quickly.
+By enhancing mitochondrial function, red light therapy facilitates the repair of injured tissues.
 It also serves as a calming influence by providing relief from inflammation and pain.
-This is achieved by reducing the production of pro-inflammatory cytokines and increasing the secretion of endorphins, the body's painkillers.
-Red light therapy also helps improve blood flow, allowing cells to receive more oxygen and nutrients, hence speeding up healing and overall wellness.
+It helps improve blood flow, allowing cells to receive more oxygen and nutrients, hence speeding up healing and overall wellness.

 How Red Light Therapy Affects Cortisol Levels

-The good news is that you can have a balanced level of this hormone using a non-penetrating, side-effect-free therapy—yes, we are referring to red light therapy.
-Red light therapy treats the underlying causes of cortisol imbalance, including cellular stress, inflammation, and dysfunctional mitochondria.
-When red and near-infrared light enter the skin, they cause the mitochondria to produce more ATP, the energy your body requires for healing and renewal.
-This energy maintains all of the body's mechanisms and assists the body in returning to normal after stress.
-Consequently, the total stress burden is reduced, and this automatically suppresses cortisol levels.
+Your body requires energy when you are stressed, supplied by cortisol.
+But excess stress can create abnormally high cortisol levels, resulting in anxiety, fatigue, and insomnia.
+The good news is that you can achieve a balanced level of this hormone using red light therapy.
+It addresses the underlying causes of cortisol imbalance, including cellular stress and inflammation.
+When red and near-infrared light enter the skin, they cause the mitochondria to produce more ATP, the energy your body requires for healing.
+This reduces the total stress burden, which automatically suppresses cortisol levels.

-Daily red light therapy use can also help maintain the hypothalamic-pituitary-adrenal (HPA) axis, the body system that regulates the body's stress hormones.
+Red light therapy also lowers inflammation and stimulates the release of endorphins, the body's natural mood elevators.
+This way, red light therapy helps balance cortisol levels without medication.
+Daily use can also help maintain the hypothalamic-pituitary-adrenal (HPA) axis, the system that regulates the body's stress hormones.

 Scientific Studies on Red Light Therapy and Cortisol